 You may also consider replacing your Ethernet card if there is a hardware issue in your system.

-But make sure that you do not dismantle parts of your device and reconnect them to the wrong sources which would only worsen the case.
+But make sure that you do not dismantle parts of your device and reconnect them to the wrong sources, which would only worsen the case.

-Stay away from steps about which you are not sure or you may seek the technical guidance of another person too.
+Stay away from steps about which you are not sure, or you may seek the technical guidance of another person too.

 Update the Ethernet Drivers

-A lot of times it is the network adaptor or the driver causing your Ethernet to be slower than Wi-Fi.
+Often, it is the network adaptor or the driver causing your Ethernet to be slower than Wi-Fi.

 Updating the drivers would ensure that they are working in an upgraded and proper condition.
 If upgrading or updating your driver does not help, you might want to replace it.

-Again, remember these steps are not very safe to play with and they might always require technical guidance.
+Again, remember that these steps are not very safe to play with and might always require technical guidance.
 However, if you have done such things before, updating drivers is not going to take you a lot of time.

 Have you checked your Network Connection Settings?